 It did, but it lives on in our hearts and our Buffy DVDs.

 Wow… And I mean WOW!!!

-Could she be any more of a bitch?!
+Could she be any more of a bongo?!

 “Also Dinosaurs suck and Asians bombed us half a century agoso I hate them.”